 Currently there are no citations for α-Conotoxin PnIA.
 Do you know of a great paper that uses α-Conotoxin PnIA from Tocris?
-If so please let us know.
+Please let us know.

 There are currently no reviews for this product.
-Be the first to review alpha-Conotoxin PnIA and earn rewards!
+Be the first to review α-Conotoxin PnIA and earn rewards!

 Submit a review and receive an Amazon gift card.

 $50/€35/£30/$50CAN/¥300 Yuan/¥5000 Yen for first to review with an image